PhilippeR17/scrimbapwdgen/README.md

 A simple password generator project from the Scrimba fullstack course.

+## Display Option

+The app includes a "toggle theme" button to switch between light and dark themes.

+## Core Functionality

 Functionality includes:
 - Choice of password length, between 8 and 20 characters;
 - Choice of character sets to include in the password generation: uppercase, numbers and symbols (lowercase always included)